 It is important to note that there is not an across-the-board automatic increase for all child support payments in the state.
-The new payment standards are only applicable for those with a gross annual income of at least $124,086.
+The 2013 payment standards are only applicable for those with a gross annual income of at least $124,086.
 Another way of looking at it is that the new payment standards increase the maximum net monthly income resources available from $7500 to $8550 when making initial statutory child support determinations.

-Preexisting child support orders can be modified to reflect the new parameters, but the additional payment maximums will likely not be retroactively applied across the board.
+Pre-existing child support orders can be modified to reflect the new parameters.
+However, the additional payment maximums will likely not be retroactively applied across the board.
 Paying parents in the appropriate income bracket should be notified of the new standards and given the opportunity to voluntarily comply before any legal action is taken through the court system or the Texas Attorney General’s Office.
 That is not to say that such action won’t be taken by family court judges on a case-by-case basis.
 Furthermore, the Texas Attorney General’s Office (Child Support Division) has been quick to point out that no modifications will result in an arrearage just because the past rate was lower than the current recommendations.